Resources

 Practice gesture with timed poses to build confidence without overthinking.

-Line of Action Drawing
+Line of Action in Figure Drawing (Examples + Step-by-Step Guide)

 Finding movement before detail.